Hurricane Melissa: Jamaica

 The Ministry of Transportation of Jamaica deployed 30 buses for the emergency situation in Portmore, Spanish Town, Rockfort, and Montego Bay.
+On October 25, all airports were shut down.
+By October 27, regular services with the Jamaica Urban Transit Company were suspended.
 The National Water Commission mobilized teams and equipment.
 The University of the West Indies ordered the evacuation of its students in Mona, and graduation ceremonies at the Mona campus were postponed.
 Sandy Gully in Saint Andrew was de-silted as the storm approached.
-The National Water Commission gave access to clean drinking water to over 548,000 people in preparation for the arrival of Melissa.
 On October 24, public institutions including the National Gallery of Jamaica and the Bob Marley Museum closed.
-On October 25, all airports were shut down.
 Shelters were opened at various locations, and by October 27, 1,700 people had evacuated.
 Some shelters were closed as residents were arriving, forcing them to wait outside.
 The government also reported that misinformation was dissuading people from using shelters.
 Black River High School was confused as a shelter and some people went there.
-Additionally, services and transportation associated with the Jamaica Urban Transit Company were suspended.